-Joanna Lumley was born in Kashmir, India, on 1st May 1946.
+Joanna Lumley was born on 1 May, 1946 in Kashmir, India, to British parents, Thya Beatrice Rose (Weir) and James Rutherford Lumley.
 Her father was a major in the Gurkha Rifles, and she spent most of her early childhood in the Far East where her father was posted.

 An aspiring actress, she first came to fame as a model in London's swinging 1960s, where she was photographed by the greats, including her friend, the late Patrick Lichfield.
 She was designer Jean Muir's muse and house model for several years before carving a career as a freelance model where she became one of the top ten most-booked models of the 1960s.

 Lumley's breakthrough role was as Purdey in The New Avengers (1976), a role for which over 800 girls auditioned.
 Purdey propelled Lumley to instant fame and created one of the "must-have" hairstyles of the 1970s -- the Purdey bob.
 Lumley became a pin-up figure for a generation of British males who grew up watching her as the high-kicking action girl.